ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 > Then write the `pos_diff_genes` to a text file and copy-paste the list of genes.
 {: .callout}

+<br>

-## 4.4 Gene Set Enrichment Analysis (GSEA)
+# 5. Gene Set Enrichment Analysis (GSEA) with ClusterProfiler
 The Gene Set Enrichment Analysis (GSEA) is another way to investigate functional enrichment of genes and pathways using the Gene Ontology classification.
 Please refer to [the following section](https://yulab-smu.github.io/clusterProfiler-book/chapter2.html) in Prof. Guangchuang Yu book for a clear explanation of GSEA and how to implement it with `clusterProfiler`.

-<br>

-# 5. Gene Set Enrichment Analysis (GSEA) with ClusterProfiler

 Under construction.